mrled/keymap.click/docs/devnotes.md

 * 🔲 Get rid of the guide bar; navigate from the key info panel
 * 🔲 Possible navigation bugs?
 Maybe need to re-think state to integrate both guide and pressedKey
 * 🔲 Possible initial page load bugs?
 Make sure the app can't get confused when loading in the middle of a guided tour
+* 🔲 Bug: guide in selection box on initial load sometimes wrong
+* 🔲 Bug: clicking a key doesn't exit the guide
+* 🔲 Add guide for main layout
+* 🔲 Add guide for old layout, or maybe just remove it

 ### Add content for all the keys I want